gethugothemes/persian-hugo/exampleSite/content/privacy-policy/_index.md

 (Up to 50 guests)

-Packages are customized to each couple and weddings, but start at $849 and include a minimum of 4 hours of shooting, consultation, and online gallery of edited images.
+Packages are customized to each couple and wedding, but start at $849 and include a minimum of 3 hours of shooting, consultation, and online gallery of edited images.
 Please contact me for a customized quote!